d8yan/Employee-SignUp-LogIn/README.md

 Employee-SignUp-LogIn

--About the Project
+# About the Project

 This project is a web application for employees to register an account and login to the employee welcome page.
 It is built using HTML, CSS, Java and connected with MySQL database.
 The application allows employees to view employee welcome page.

--Navigating the Repo
+# Navigating the Repo

 The repository contains the source code, SQL database schema, and configuration files for the application.
 The main code files are organized in the following folders: